giftos1/programming-guide/Styles-and-Conventions.md

 * The main standard style guide for Python is described in PEP 8 https://www.python.org/dev/peps/pep-0008
 * PEP 257 for docstrings https://www.python.org/dev/peps/pep-0257
 * Here's an example demonstrating PEP 257 docstring styles http://dolphm.com/pep257-good-python-docstrings-by-example
+* This page is a useful collection of naming conventions in some detail https://visualgit.readthedocs.io/en/latest/pages/naming_convention.html

+# Naming

+The main guideline for good identifier naming is **100% of the identifiers in a program should be meaningful**.
+Variable names, function names, class names, constants...
+Choosing good names is surprisingly important!
+Poor names commonly lead to errors.
+Good names save time reading and fixing code.
+Good naming is also a good habit and attitude to get into for increased code quality.

+## Conventions for Python names

+- `module_name` or `modulename` depending on readability - use the `_` to separate words especially if leaving it out is confusing
+- `ClassName` (known as PascalCase or CapWords or upper CamelCase)
+- `function_name`, `variable_name` (lowercase_with_underscores)
+- `CONSTANT_NAME` (all CAPS with underscores)

+Following these conventions means any Python programmer reading your code knows when they see a name like `THIS_THING` it must be a constant, and `ThisThing` must be a class.
+If they see `ThisThing = 3`, that's just wrong... confusing... takes more work to read and see what's different/wrong.

+## Best-practice suggestions:
+- Don't be cute, don’t use abbreviations (What is `atm`?)
+- Avoid names that imply something that isn't true (including: don't reuse names for different things); avoid "disinformation" and inconsistency.
+E.g., if you use the word "get" to mean "get from input", e.g. `age = get_age()` then don't _also_ use it to mean the thing you got, `get_name = "Monty"` or use the same verb to mean something else, like `bmi = get_bmi(height, weight)` (this should be more like `bmi = calculate_bmi(height, weight)` since we're not "getting").
+- Use pronounceable names (`modymdhms`?)
+- Avoid mental mapping (a = number, b = total).
+If an identifier name needs a comment to explain it, just improve the name.
+- Make meaningful distinctions (`account`, `account_data`, `account_details`, `account_info` - what's the difference?)
+- Use **nouns for variables** and **verbs for functions**.
+E.g., `age = get_age()` (`noun = verb()`). `get_result = result()` is confusing.
+- Use the phrase "This function will..." to help you name functions, e.g., "This function will determine_status()`" is a valid sentence, but "This function will status()`" is not.
+- Use the phrase "This variable stores..." to help you name variables, e.g. "This variable stores a `name`" is a valid sentence, but "This variable stores a `get_name`" is not.
+- Use plurals for collections like lists and avoid plurals for singular values. `for child in children` or `for name in names` works, but if we read `names = "Monty"` or `name = ["Monty", "Python"]`, that's confusing.
+- Boolean variables and functions should be named so conditions are readable and usually start with `is_` or `has_` or similar.
+E.g., `if is_winner:` is readable, but `if status:` is not.
+- A reasonable way to name dictionaries (aka maps) is the `key_to_value` pattern, e.g., `name_to_phone` or `level_to_reward` (using something like `phones` or `levels` here would imply they are lists/sets/tuples/etc. not dictionaries).
+- There are a number of commonly-used names that you should avoid using for anything else.
+E.g., `i` is usually an index for a list or similar. `for i in range(n)` makes sense; `for i in children` does not.
+- Never use built-in names like `min`, `sum`, `print`, etc. for your own names as this will override the existing names and prevent you from using them.
+It's also confusing to the reader.
+This also goes for module names - don't use `os.py` or `random.py` or other names that are existing Python modules.
+- Do not include a variable's type in it's name (known as "systems Hungarian notation").
+Don't use `name_list` (just `names`) or `str_name` (just `name`).

 # Commenting
 As always, we follow the [official Python styles for comments](https://www.python.org/dev/peps/pep-0008/#id30).